 From Jake: “Much like Mike, I’m a lifetime ballplayer.
 I played my college ball at a D-II school in Mass, and I currently play in a wood bat league.
 My glory days may be behind me, but I’ll be damned if I’m not going to look fresh jogging to first after a bloop single.

 I’ve always subscribed to the theory ‘look good, play good,’ which, like a lot of you, meant I was always harassing my parents for the newest Nike cleats, even when I didn’t need them.
-It also means that I’m constantly trying to find the newest and freshest gear to wear on the diamond, and since I’m at the controls of WPW’s Instagram account, works out for you.
+It also means that I’m constantly trying to find the newest and freshest gear to wear on the diamond, and I always show the best of the best on WPW’s Instagram account.

-As far as WPW goes, I’m constantly digging for good Instagram material and would be happy to know of anything we’re missing.
-If you think you have a photo or anything that belongs here, or on our Instagram, definitely shoot me an email here.”
+As far as WPW goes, I’m constantly digging for good Instagram material and would be thrilled to hear from you if you find something notable.
+If you think you have a photo or anything that belongs here, or on our Instagram, definitely shoot me an email here.